Living in Denmark

 The official religion of Denmark is Evangelical Lutheran, as stated in the Danish Constitution, and most people in Denmark belong to ’Folkekirken’ (the Danish National Church).
 Hymns and readings from the Scriptures together with the sermon play an important part in the service.

-See the Church Ministry's list of recognised religious communities in Denmark (in Danish).
+On the Church Ministry's webpage, you can find a list of recognised religious communities in Denmark (in Danish).
 The list is divided into the following groups:

 • Buddhist religious communities and congregations